vuejs/vitepress/docs/guide/theme-home-page.md

 In Features section, you can list any number of features you would like to show right after the Hero section.
 To configure it, pass `features` option to the frontmatter.

+You can provide an icon for each feature, which can be an emoji or any type of image.
+When the configured icon is an image (svg, png, jpeg...), you must provide the icon with the proper width and height; you can also provide the description, its intrinsic size as well as its variants for dark and light theme when required.

 ```yaml
 ---
 layout: home